 Prindle Institute Summer Fellows are DePauw faculty members given a $3,000 summer stipend to develop undergraduate educational resources on a topic of ethical concern related to their regular disciplinary teaching.
 Fellows will have access to office space at the Prindle Institute over the summer.
-The work culminates with a mini-conference where Fellows present the product of their summer work.
+The work culminates with a workshop where Fellows present the product of their summer work.
 Please contact Jeff Dunn (firstname.lastname@example.org) with any questions about the program.

 Summer Fellow Program Information

 Each summer, the Prindle Institute will award a number of DePauw faculty members a $3,000 summer stipend to develop undergraduate educational resources on a topic of ethical concern.
 Fellows will have access to office space at the Prindle Institute over the summer.
-The work culminates with a mini-conference where Fellows present the product of their summer stipend.
+The work culminates with a workshop where Fellows present the product of their summer stipend.
 As you prepare your proposal for acceptance into the program, here are some example projects to consider:

 - A faculty member in Economics & Management develops a module about whether there are any moral limits on what can be bought and sold on the market.